odino/odino.github.com/source/_posts/2012-01-22-hypermedia-services-beyond-rest-architectures.markdown

 atom-based - dialect), if you are not ok with re-using existing types from the [IANA registry](http://www.iana.org/assignments/media-types/index.html).

-Media types are not only bound to HTTP responses' bodies, since - before even parsing a response's body - machines can agree on exchanging informations in a specific format:
+Media types are not only important for understanding HTTP responses' bodies, since - before even parsing a response's body - machines can agree on exchanging informations in a specific format:

 ``` bash The Accept header of an HTTP request
 Accept: text/*, text/html